 Timeshares are great, but they are horribly expensive!
 Taking money away from a savings account to purchase a timeshare is like paying a high price to reserve a really nice hotel room and pray that you are able to use it when you’re ready to go on vacation.
 There are also annual maintenance fees that you are responsible for paying (whether you use the timeshare or not) and there’s no refund if your trip is cancelled due to bad weather, like a hurricane in Vero Beach.

-Helping your girlfriend/boyfriend out with their debt problems might sound like a great idea at the time.
+Helping your boyfriend out with his debt problems might sound like a great idea initially.
 However, you change the structure of the relationship when the person you are dating becomes your debtor.

 How would you feel about going on an extravagant trip with your boyfriend after loaning him money to pay off his truck?
 During the lobster dinner you are thinking “This bum couldn’t afford to pay off his truck, so how is he paying for the caviar?”

 Also, studies have shown that asking for a signed agreement stating that he or she will pay you back is tacky.
 That study was conducted by me and an old girlfriend.
 Bye bye, money.